EricZinda/Perplexity/docs/towrite/0-SolutionGroupHandlers.md

   - upside is there will (probably) be way fewer concepts and be faster
   - downside is you need to check the global criteria yourself.
 I.e. "I want steaks" -- you need to understand what the criteria are and what they mean in the scenario
+    - This is a big downside because it is quite complex

 I ordered 2 steaks will generate:
     - ordered(I, steak) with a global constraint of 2